 If we’re not part of a church community, we miss opportunities to use our spiritual gifts and benefit from the spiritual gifts of others.
 We miss how God is working in this present age through His church.
 We miss the accountability of community and sweet fellowship with others who live and love differently than the world.

-Like the psalmist we can say, “it is good to be near God, I have made the Lord God my refuge, that I may tell of all your works.”
+Like the psalmist, let’s be people who say, “it is good to be near God, I have made the Lord God my refuge, that I may tell of all your works.”
 (Psalm 73:28)

 Leave a Reply